 GM executives do not have any input into the claims process, and have suggested that if the fund runs out of money, the company would be willing to add more money.

-The reputable Sacramento defective product attorneys at Arnold Law Firm have extensive experience guiding injured Sacramento car accident victims through the personal injury process.
+The Sacramento defective product attorneys at Arnold Law Firm have extensive experience guiding injured Sacramento car accident victims through the personal injury process.

 Though the deadline for filing a claim with the compensation fund has passed, injured persons may pursue financial compensation for their injuries through a personal injury case.

 Taking on companies as large as GM is an expensive and complicated undertaking.
 If you have been injured in a recalled GM vehicle, contact the skilled litigators at our firm.

 865 Howe Avenue,